 #maptimeDavis Workshops - Instructor-lead formal workshops teaching a specific skills.
 These workshops typically require participants to bring a laptop computer with software installed pertaining to the topic of the workshop (we'll let you know what you need before hand).

-#maptimeDavis Studio – A time for community discussion and learning.
-Typical meetings include introductions; descriptions of people’s work; sharing of successes, trouble spots, and questions; and group learning (usually planned in the previous meeting).
-Previously, this group has collaboratively learned ESRI Story Maps and spatial SQL for PostGIS.
+#maptimeDavis Studio - A time for community discussion and learning.
+Typical meetings include introductions; descriptions of people's work; sharing of successes, trouble spots, and questions; and group learning on a scheduled topic.
+For Fall 2020, we will focus on the same topic as the previous week's workshop.
 You do not need to have active, on-going research to participate or be a valuable resource to this community.
 We recognize that ideas, learning, and engagement happen on many levels.

 #maptimeDavis Workshop & Studio Schedule

-Workshops and Cluster meetings meet Tuesdays 10:00-12:00 via Zoom, unless otherwise noted.
-Zoom connection details are at the bottom of this page.
+Workshops and Studio meetings meet Tuesdays 10:00-12:00 via Zoom, unless otherwise noted.
+Zoom connection details are in the link for each event.